ExodusMovement/asana-actions/README.md

 ## Usage

-When you open a PR put the last 4 or more digits from the task ID in the url of the task from Asana into the PR in the format `!1234`.
+When you open a PR put the last 4 or more digits from the task ID in the url of the task from Asana into the PR title in the format `!1234`, for example `fix: handle uncaught exception !7194`.
 Your PR description will be updated by this action to link to the Asana task.
 When you merge your PR, the Asana task will be marked as completed.

 ## Setup